SeonghaAHN/RBC_Detection/README.md

 For details, please refer the original repo linked above.

 ## convert.py
 - convert .xml format label file into the format used in original repository.
-  ### How to use
-  save `convert.py` in dataset directory and run it.
+- save `convert.py` in dataset directory and run it
-  .txt format label will be generated in the same directory.
+- .txt format label will be generated in the same directory.

 ## yolo_video.py
 - predict on all test image by using command `python yolo_video.py --image`